urbanslug/blog/posts/2019-07-21-Justifying-SHA256-in-Graphite.md

   (- 1 (/ 1 (exp (/ (expt n 2) (* 2 d))))))
 ```

-## The birthday paradox
+## The Birthday Paradox
-Using the approximation function above we calculate that for every group of 23
+Using the approximation function above, we estimate that for every group of 23
-randomly selected people, the probability that two of them share a birthday is
+randomly selected people (n=23, d=356), the probability that two of them share a
-0.5; and in a sample of 357 people the probability that two of them share a
+birthday is 0.5; and in a sample of 357 people (n=357, d=356), the probability
-birthday is 1.
+that two of them share a birthday is 1.
 ![birthday plot]

 ## SHA 256